Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

-where $\rvs = \{ \rs_i \sim \mathcal{U}[0,1] \} ^N_{i=1}$ is a random initialization for each example, $\hat{\rvz}_t$ is the embedding space sample $\hat{\rvz}$ at iteration $t$ with corresponding coverage score $\vs^\text{ C}_t(\hat{\rvz}_t)$, $k_t$ is the example solution in \cref{eq:mces} at iteration $t$ with corresponding redundancy score $\vs^\text{ R}_t(k_t)$, and $T$ is the total number of sample and score iterations.
-Notably, $\rvs$ promotes inclusion of a few examples outside of our primary coverage and redundancy measures and each iteration $t$ is independent, enabling us parallelize and accelerate score computation.
+where $\rvs = \{ \rs_i \sim \mathcal{U}[0,1] \} ^N_{i=1}$ is a random initialization for each example, $k_t$ is the example solution in \cref{eq:mces} at iteration $t$ for subspace $\hat{\mZ}_t$ and sample $\hat{\rvz}_t$, $\vs^\text{ C}_t(k_t)$ and $\vs^\text{ R}_t(k_t)$ are the corresponding coverage and redundancy scores for $k_t$, and $T$ is the total number of sample and score iterations.
+Notably, $\rvs$ promotes inclusion of a few examples outside of our primary coverage and redundancy metrics and each iteration $t$ is independent, enabling us parallelize and accelerate ZCore score computation.

-Finally, after finding $\vs$ as our importance score to rank all examples in unlabeled dataset $\sS$, we select the $n$ examples with highest scores as our pruned coreset for model training.
+Finally, after computing score $\vs$ to estimate the relative value of each example in unlabeled dataset $\sS$, we select the $n$ examples with highest scores (corresponding to ``High" rank in \cref{fig:cifar100score}) as our final coreset for downstream model training.
+Notably, we use the same $\vs$ for all prune rates.